 Joan is an elected member of Launceston Town Council and St Stephen by Launceston Rural Parish Council.

-Joan is also a member of Launceston Medical Centre Patient Participation Group (PPG) and independent custody visitor working out of the office of the Devon and Cornwall Police and Crime Commissioner.
+Joan is also a member of Launceston Medical Centre PPG and independent custody visitor working out of the office of the Devon and Cornwall Police and Crime Commissioner.

 Joan has lived in Launceston since 2002, after living in various locations around the world, and has family roots in Cornwall through her husband.
 Joan is committed to supporting healthcare and conservation in our region.